 From the small parking area next to the Swift Trail, a short distance west of Chesley Flat in a little pass, begin hiking up the ridge on the north side of the Swift Trail.
 Try to stay on the top of the ridge, and follow it northeast into the forest.
-There is no trail here, just choose the path of least resistance along the ridge.
+There is no trail here; choose the path of least resistance along the ridge.
 Around the 9500 foot level, large granite boulders begin to emerge among the aspens.
-The route becomes much steeper now, and turns into a boulder hopping experience.
-If you are not comfortable with the terrain here, just contour to the east, where the route is easier.
-Use caution here, so as not to dislodge any boulders.
-Soon you'll arrive in a large boulder field near the 9640 foot summit of the south peak, where spectacular views to the west await (this boulder field is visible as a bare spot on Google Earth's satellite photos).
+The route becomes much steeper now and turns into a boulder hopping experience.
+Suppose you are not comfortable with the terrain here, just contour to the east, where the route is easier.
+Use caution here so as not to dislodge any boulders.
+Soon you'll arrive in a large boulder field near the 9640-foot summit of the south peak, where spectacular views to the west await (this boulder field is visible as a bare spot on Google Earth's satellite photos).
 If you cross over to the east side of the rolling summit, you will come across a granite outcropping with views to the south and east, including Webb Peak and Fort Grant.

 The route now drops down to a saddle between the twin summits before passing through some dense forest on the climb to the 9618 foot north summit.
 Trees block the view from the north summit, but if you drop down a couple hundred vertical feet to the northwest, you will come to a small perch at the top of a cliff (32.72125 N, 109.94326 W).
 From this tiny overlook, you can look down into Nuttall Canyon and the rugged abyss of Hells Hole.
 Mt.
 Turnbull and the Gila Valley are in the distance.

 Once you have had your fill of mountaintop views, head back to the saddle.
 From there, you can return the way you came or make an easier return hike by dropping down to Chesley Flat and following the Swift Trail back to your vehicle.